Autism Spectrum Disorders Concentration

 • Select one from:

-Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with autism spectrum disorders.
-Management of timelines and responsibilities including consultation with parents, school and community professionals.
-Development of strategies for efficacy and engaging resources.
-Analysis of personal and professional growth as a special educator.
-(12 consecutive weeks required in a K-12 special education setting)
+Implements referral, assessment, evaluation, IEPs, and interventions for students with autism spectrum disorders.
+Manages timelines and responsibilities, consulting with parents and school and community professionals.
+Develops strategies for efficacy and resource use.
+Analyzes personal and professional growth as a special educator.
+Completes 12 consecutive weeks in a K–12 setting.

 Credits listed are for the current catalog.
 The PELSB (Professional Educator Licensing and Standards Board) may implement new requirements that may require credit changes.